Study Abroad Policies and Frequently Asked Questions

 Where can I study abroad?

-You can study almost anywhere in the world, as long as it is politically and economically secure.
 Westminster recommends that you choose your study abroad program based primarily on the academic offerings and secondarily on the destination.
 With the help of a study abroad advisor and with some consideration of the kind of living situation you prefer, you should be able to find a program that meets your needs.
+Beginning in 2013, Westminster has undergone a review process to select program providers that most closely align with our College-wide learning goals.
+This list of recognized providers is being introduced in Fall 2013, and the 13-14 academic year will be a transitional year.
+Beginning in the 2014-15 academic year, Westminster study abroad can only be approved through providers that are on the list of recognized providers.

 Can I study abroad more than once?
 What is the longest period I can study abroad?